 The Mortal Kombat series was infamous for having several Palette Swap characters.
 It started with Scorpion and Sub Zero—same sprite, same basic moves, different special moves, different standing animations.
 Then they added Reptile as a hidden boss—the same sprite, only green, and with both Sub-Zero's and Scorpion's special moves.
 Several sequels and home versions later, there were eight palette swapped male ninjas, four palette swapped female ninjas, and three palette swapped cyborg ninjas.
 Once the games became 3D, all characters were each given a unique model and, since they were no longer sharing the same digitized sprites, they could have different basic moves.

-Done with several boss characters in Tekken, eg Kunimitsu was initially a gender-neutralPalette Swap of Yoshimitsu, but in the second game was clearly modeled as female and given a mostly-new moveset.
+Done with several boss characters in Tekken, e.g. Kunimitsu was initially a gender-neutralPalette Swap of Yoshimitsu, but in the second game was clearly modeled as female and given a slightly different moveset.
+The first Tekken Tag Tournament uses her Tekken 2 persona and moves with a few additional touches, but in Tekken Tag Tournament 2 she was given a brand new move set that differentiates her from Yoshimitsu.

 Metal Gear Solid 2's Raiden starts out playing identically to Snake.
 It isn't until the very end of the game that he gets the sword that allows him to showcase his Implausible Fencing Powers, which Snake doesn't possess.
 His switch from being a gameplay clone of Snake to having his own play style is actually part of the plot.